Centre of Mass MCQ

 (b) increase

-(d) first, increase then decrease
+(d) first increase, then decrease

 Option b – increase

-(b) the moment of inertia decreases
+(b) a decrease in moment of inertia

-(c) the angular velocity stays constant
+(c) angular speed to remain constant

-(d) the angular momentum increases
+(d) an increase in angular momentum

 (a) a polar vector